 Shepherd's Garden & Meadow

 Joyful service looks like the kitchen team roaring in laughter as they prepare lasagna for EDR.
 It is the fun of discovering watermelons growing in The Shepherd’s Garden, or the beautiful conversation that happens as Lutheran World Relief quilts are tied.
-Serving joyfully is at the center of so much of our work together, from welcoming Family Promise guests to the Property Team building steps for our park and ride neighbors.
+Serving joyfully is at the center of so much of our work together, from thanking those who donate to our pantry collections to the Property Team building steps for our park and ride neighbors.

 We support ministry partners like LCS, Hilltop Neighborhood Center, and Lutheran Campus Ministry.
 When service is joyful, it is done with grateful hearts, and the energy is contagious.